mmourafiq/mmourafiq/README.md

 - Ideation and products building with experience in consumer, SaaS, and B2B.
 I know how to turn business requirements and ideas into a clean & simple technology components.
 - Currently thinking/working on a couple of ideas:
-  - Content repurposing, i.e video <-> blogs <-> podcast <-> shorts/notes/tweets <-> ...
+  - Content repurposing, i.e videos <-> blogs <-> podcasts <-> shorts/notes/tweets <-> ...
-  - Functional graphs on compute and cognitive layers.
+  - Functional graphs for the compute and cognitive layers.
-  - Designing without being a designer.
   - UX for AI apps.
   - No-code abstractions for the creator economy.
   - Semiotics.